When was George Washington born?

 Washington was very active in politics during this time and was known for his anti-British Parliament stances.
 Washington often felt that taxes, such as the Townshend Acts or the Stamp Act of 1765, were repressive and draconian in nature and was a leading voice in protest against them.

-At age 26, Washington married Martha Custis, a wealthy widow of a former plantation owner.
+At age 26, George Washington married Martha Custis, a wealthy widow of a former plantation owner.
 The pair were happily married until they parted by death, and Washington raised Martha’s children from a previous marriage.
 The family took up residence at Mt Vernon.
-The estate included 84 slaves, which George used to help plant tobacco and wheat.
+Over the years, Washington enslaved more than 300 people, though at one point, 84 were directly owned by him.

 Presidency 1789-1797